JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/11-Using-a-Monad-Transformer/02-Using-Monad-Trans.md

     <> show currentState
   modify_ (_ + 1)
 ```
 Great!
-We now have a single function that can do both state manipulation and use `tell`.
+We now have a single computation that can do both state manipulation and use `tell`.
 However, how does that affect `runProgram`?
 ```purescript
 runProgram :: StateT_and_WriterT -> StateT_and_WriterT_Output
 runProgram s = -- ???
 ```

 When we used a monad (e.g. `WriterT`) to run a computation, we didn't need to specify the monad type being used.
 So, we used `Identity` as a placeholder monad and used the type alias, `Writer`, to make it easier to write.
-To use another computational monad (e.g. `StateT`) inside of `Writer`, we now need to specify what that monad is by re-exposing the `T` part of `WriterT` and replacing `Identity` with `StateT`:
+To use another computational monad (e.g. `StateT`) inside of `Writer`, we now need to specify what that monad is by re-exposing the `T` part of `WriterT` and replacing `Identity` with `StateT`.
+Putting it differently, `WriterT` is now transforming the monad, `StateT` with additional effects, which is likewise transforming the base monad, `Identity` with additional effects:
 ```purescript
 -- simple writer computation
 writer :: Writer NonOutputData Output -> Tuple NonOuputData Output